-If you’re ever online (mobile or desktop) and you have a financial question, feel free to reach out to me or our team of advisors.
-Just use the chat feature at the bottom-right of your screen.
+If you’re ever online (mobile or desktop) and you have a financial question, feel free to reach out to our team of advisors.
+Just start a chat after signing into your blooom dashboard.

 The information is provided for discussion purposes only and should not be considered as investment advice.
 Blooom does not provide tax advice.
 Consult a tax expert for tax-specific questions.

 Published on February 17, 2022